Romaine-3 Generating Station

-The Romaine-3 Generating Station (Centrale de la Romaine-3) is a 395 MW hydroelectric generating station on the Romaine River in the Côte-Nord region of the province of Quebec, Canada.
+The Romaine-3 Generating Station (Centrale de la Romaine-3) is a 395 MW hydroelectric generating station on the Romaine River that is one of four generating stations in the La Romaine Hydroelectric Complex in the Côte-Nord region of the province of Quebec, Canada.
 It is owned and operated by Hydro-Québec.

 Description

 The dams and generating station are part of a huge hydroelectric complex with four dams that was launched in 2009 under the government of Jean Charest.

 At maximum level, the Romaine-3 reservoir area is 38.6 km2.